Read on for a list of the best wineries near Leesburg VA!

-- Zephaniah Farm recently made Travel + Leisure’s list of the top 25 wineries in America, so, naturally, it should be on your list of Leesburg area wineries to visit.
+- Zephaniah Farm recently made Travel + Leisure’s list of the top 25 wineries in America, so, naturally, it’s clearly one of the best wineries near Leesburg VA.

 - The wine: Cabernet Franc and Chambourcin are the stars here, and the pair make a stellar blend in the Three Captains.

 - Visiting info: Open Fri-Sun, 12-5:30.
 Tastings are $10.